Worshipful Company of Brewers: History

-London brewers are known to have organised as a group in the 13th century.
+At the end of the 12th Century there was a Guild of Our Lady and St. Thomas Becket linked to brewers.
+The first written of London brewers was in the City Letter Books in 1292 the Guild of Brewers can trace their organisation to a religious guild founded in 1342 based in All Hallows-on-the-Wall.
 Its first royal charter was granted by Henry VI in 1438.
 In 1643, Parliament imposed excise taxes on beer, ale, and malt, steadily increasing them until gin became cheaper, causing the growth of unlicensed breweries and, in 1685, James II extended the Company's jurisdiction to eight miles around London and its suburbs.

 In 1739 it adopted new by-laws, which included the requirement for its liverymen to "enter into a bond [...] with the Company against any expenses of their being elected to the office of Sheriff or Lord Mayor", but as the population of London spread outwards from the City, the Company's industry influence continued to decline.

+Current Activities

 Trustees of the Dame Alice Owen Foundation, which supports Dame Alice Owen's School, the Brewers' Company ranks 14th in the order of precedence of City Livery Companies.
 Its motto is In God Is All Our Trust.